 Best LG TVs Buying Guide: Welcome to What Hi-Fi?'s round-up of the best LG TVs you can buy in 2021.

-When it comes to buying a new TV, it obviously pays to shop around.
-But if you've previously owned an LG TV and want to stick with the same look and feel, or you've been impressed by the company's consistency in recent years, then we have some excellent recommendations for you.
+When it comes to buying a new TV, it obviously pays to do your research and shop around.
+But if you've previously owned an LG TV and want to stick with the same look and feel, or you've done your research and established that one of the company's OLEDs is just what you're looking for, it's time to narrow your search down to a specific model.

-LG makes some of the best 4K OLED TVs around.
+It almost goes without saying now, but LG makes some of the best 4K OLED TVs around.
 Not only that, it also sells OLED panels to rival manufacturers such as Panasonic, Philips and Sony, who then use them in their own TVs.
+In short, there's no greater authority in OLED tech than LG.